pratsgl/kubernetesupgrade/Readme.md

 kworker1.mylab.com   Ready                      <none>   116m   v1.18.2
 kworker2.mylab.com   Ready                      <none>   113m   v1.18.2
 ```
+That’s it for the master node part in our “Upgrade Kubernetes cluster” guide.

 NOW UNCORDON THE MASTER NODE , SO MASTER WILL BE IN "Ready" STATUS
 Bring the node back online by marking it schedulable: